-The inaugural issue will be free to view by anyone; future issues will be available only to subscribers and anyone who purchases that print issue of the magazine.
-The July-August issue is currently in production.
+The first three digital issues will be free to view by anyone; issues after Sept-Oct, 2019 will be available only to subscribers and anyone who purchases that print issue of the magazine.
 For more information and to subscribe or purchase a single issue (also available at Amazon), visit the Alaskan History Magazine website.

 The Alaskan History Magazine News for May 20 is online and has been emailed to subscribers.
 If you haven’t seen our free newsletter yet the archived editions are here.